vishnu-prasadtv/Memory_Management_CoreLinux/Memory.md

 ![image](https://github.com/vishnu-prasadtv/core-linux/assets/175235558/a025eceb-56e9-4f4c-aec6-e13c41d799e2)

 When the attempt of pages allocation fails, the page reclaiming is activated.
-Refer to “Page frame reclaiming” on page 14.
+Refer to “Page frame reclaiming”.

 You can find information on the buddy system through /proc/buddyinfo.
-For details, refer to “Memory used in a zone” on page 47.
+For details, refer to “Memory used in a zone”.

 ## Page frame reclaiming